 True orthodontic emergencies are rare, but when they occur we are available to you.
+It is common for the braces and wires to rub the lips and cheeks.
+It is also very common to get small wire pokes as the teeth move and spaces close.
 As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can't take care of yourself.
 We'll be able to schedule an appointment to resolve the problem.
 If you have a true emergency such as trauma or infection, we have an after hours emergency line to help provide you with guidance.

 You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
 If there is a loose piece that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
 If your braces are poking you, put soft wax on the piece that's sticking out.
 If the wire has slid to one side, you can pull it back to the other side with needle-nosed pliers, replacing it in the tube on the back tooth.